nicklama/portfolio-project/README.md

 ### MVP

--   [x] A landing section with name and title
+-   [x] A home section with my name and title
--   [x] An About section with a little intro to myself
+-   [x] An about section with a little intro to myself
--   [x] A Tech stacks/skills section with all the languages I have learned during the course
+-   [x] A tech stacks/skills section with all the languages I have learned during the course
--   [x] A Project section where each project has a description, link to a live version and link to the matching GitHub Repo
+-   [x] A project section where each project has a description, link to a live version and link to the matching GitHub Repo
--   [x] A Contact section with my email, GitHub and LinkedIn profile links
+-   [x] A contact section with my email, GitHub and LinkedIn profile links

 ## Implementation